ronlanla/cover-client-js/docs/programmatic-interface.md

 It provides a high level interface to run an analysis and write tests via the `run` method.

-It also makes the calling the low level api bindings simpler, and keeps track of the state of the analysis.
+It also makes the calling the low level API bindings simpler, and keeps track of the state of the analysis.

 ### Instantiation

-The `Analysis` constructor has one required parameter, which is the url of the Diffblue Cover API.
+The `Analysis` constructor has one required parameter, which is the URL of the Diffblue Cover API.

 The constructor also accepts a second optional parameter of bindings options, which will be applied to all calls the object makes to the low level API bindings.
 (see [low level options](#-low-level-options))